cypress-io/circleci-orb/README.md

 piece of configuration set in your `.circleci/config.yml` file to correctly install, cache and run Cypress with very little effort.

 💡 In CircleCI, a **Job** is a collection of steps to carry out an action.
-A **Command** defines a sequence of steps as a map to be executed in a job.
-Below are the jobs and commands that will allow you to run your Cypress tests with an out-of-the-box or customized configuration.
+A **Command** defines a sequence of steps as a map to be executed in a job. **Executors** define the underlying technology to run a job.
+Below are all of these options that will allow you to run your Cypress tests with an out-of-the-box or customized configuration.

 For the Orb Quick Start Guide and usage cases, view the CircleCI [Cypress orb documentation](https://circleci.com/developer/orbs/orb/cypress-io/cypress).